Kenneth Clifford Howard - Birth & Death

 |1921 Birth Registration for Kenneth Clifford Howard (GRO)|

 Kenneth Clifford Howard was born 4 June 1921 at 3 Leigham Court Road, the son of Frank Howard and Florence (formerly Mitchell) Howard.
 Frank was a blouse merchant of 37 Weston Street, Upper Norwood.
 At first the Westow Street address looked like a "34" to me but the directories have the address as "37".
 There's isn't much to run with on the birth registration, but it does give us a few tidbits of information.

 Let's start with the addresses.
 Kenneth was born at 3 Leigham Court Road, just across the street from the Streatham Tube Station.
 Today, the area has a series of small shops: Kennedy's Fish & Chip shop is 5 Leigham Court Road and the realtor in the red building is 1 Leigham Court Road and appears to span a couple of shop fronts.
 So 3 Leigham Court Road would probably have been in the area occupied by the double windowed shop front just behind the traffic light.
 I had a poke round the Streatham directories... and in 1921 (and each year on either side), the resident was "Mrs. Brockelhurst (Winton Lodge)".
 Perhaps she was a relative or maybe a midwife.
+[N.B.
+October 7, 2020 - I had a blog reader share that their mother was born at 3 Leigham Court Road in 1920 as well.
+Which lends a bit more weight to the midwife theory.]
 The current building at 1-3 Leigham Court Road doesn't look like an original 1920s (or earlier) building to me...

 |Streatham - 3 Leigham Court Road|